okx/go-wallet-sdk/coins/zkspace/README.md

 # zkspace-sdk
-Zkspace SDK is used to interact with the Zkspace blockchain, it contains various functions can be used to web3 wallet.
+Zkspace SDK is used to interact with the Zkspace blockchain, it contains various functions that can be used for web3 wallet.

 ## Installation